Gaining relevant work experience is an increasingly important component of your course. It helps ensure you stay competitive in your chosen industry.

 Your career begins well before you finish your degree.

 Vacation work programs are usually available to students from their second year of study.
 They provide hands-on experience, generally consisting of full-time work experience during the university break.

 A vacation program allows students to make an informed career decision upon graduation, and provides invaluable experience and networking opportunities.
 Many students are offered full-time graduate roles as a result of their vacation program performance.

 Vacation work opportunities for a range of disciplines are advertised on the following sites:

 You should also identify relevant employers for your discipline to research.
 Vacation work and graduate opportunities are often listed on organisation websites.

-Volunteering is an excellent way to gain experience and practical skills to add to the technical skills gained in your study.
+Volunteering, student competitions and challenges are an excellent way to gain experience and practical skills to add to the technical skills gained in your study.